svw5523/Portfolio-Optimization-with-Momentum-Factor/README.md

 ### Data and training period

 Our team selected the following 20 large capitalization stocks from the Standard & Poor 500 index with respect to their market capitalization and obtained their stock price information from Yahoo!
-Finance [linked here](https://finance.yahoo.com/).
+Finance [links here](https://finance.yahoo.com/).

 | Ticker |	Company Name |	Ticker |	Company Name |
 | ------- | --------- | ------- | ------------------ |